omicscodeathon/microbiome_covid19/README.md

 Assign taxonomy to phylogenetically informative marker-gene data, such as the 16S or 18S rRNA gene and the ITS region in fungi. make taxonomic assignments by comparing to a set of taxonomically assigned sequences in a provided reference fasta file.
 Appropriately formatted reference fasta files for several popular reference databases are available, including Silva, GreenGenes, RDP and UNITE.

 ## Team members:
 - [Sofia Sehli](https://github.com/SofSei).
-Mohammed VI University of Health Sciences of Casablanca, Morocco.
+Mohammed VI University of Health Sciences of Casablanca, Morocco (Team Lead)
 - [Nihal Habib](https://github.com/NihalHB).
-Mohammed VI University of Health Sciences of Casablanca, Morocco.
+Mohammed VI University of Health Sciences of Casablanca, Morocco (Writer)
 - [Adijat Jimoh](https://github.com/adijatj).
-Division of Immunology, Department of Pathology, Institute of Infectious Disease and Molecular Medicine, University of Cape Town, South Africa.
+Division of Immunology, Department of Pathology, Institute of Infectious Disease and Molecular Medicine, University of Cape Town, South Africa (Co-Lead/Technical)
  Department of Genetics, Genomics and Bioinformatics, National Biotechnology Development Agency, Abuja, Nigeria